-Dr. Moscato focuses her research on consumer well-being and has a particular interest in using alternative data gathering methods for collecting consumer insight and motivating change.
-Her research around food examines how antecedents of decisions can have important consequences for health, consumption, and public policy.
-Current research projects include investigating consumers’ perceptions of the food label "natural" using photography, examining influences that lead to food waste, and exploring practices within consumption communities.
+Dr. Moscato focuses her research on consumer wellbeing with particular interest in social and environmental food sustainability and in using alternative data gathering methods for collecting consumer insight and motivating change.
+Her research in food examines consumption from a consumer culture perspectice, contextualizing the socio-cultural influences of food production, consumption, and disposal practices.
+Current research projects include perceptions of "natural" foods using participant photography, examining influences that lead to food waste, and exploring food practices within consumption communities.
 Dr. Moscato received her Ph.D. in marketing from Virginia Tech in 2014.
 Prior to graduate studies, she spent several years working in advertising and public relations account management.
 Dr. Moscato was named in The Griffin Report's Women of Influence in the Food Industry for 2016.

 Dr. Moscato currently holds the Gerald E. Peck Fellowship.

 - FMK 202 Overview of the Global Food Industry

 - FMK 302 Understanding Food Customers and Consumers

 - FMK 330 International Food Study Tour - Spain and Morocco

 - FMK 795 Capstone: MBA in Food Marketing (guest lecturer)